Tom60chat/Android-All-Cameras/Readme.md

 # Xamarin.Android All Cameras

-Access all the cameras on your phone (Front, Rear, Macro, Wide, etc ...)
+Access all the cameras on your phone (Front, Rear, Macro, Wide, etc...)

 | Rear | Rear wide |
 | --- | --- |